bogwi/Musubi/README.md

 POST                 time: 3.033
 INO                  time: 3.019
 ```
-Although not as advertised, Musubi remembers the insertion order and thus can be easily used as a general or binary tree for your projects.
-The only implication is that broken links must be restored manually in case of vertex or edge removal.
+Although not advertised, Musubi remembers the insertion order and can be used as a general or binary tree for your projects.
+The only consequence is that broken links have to be repaired manually when vertices or edges are removed.
 The graph is not a linked tree and cannot behave as such.
-Nerveless tree traversing is implemented for directed graphs, and it is pretty fast.
+Nerveless tree traversal is implemented for directed graphs and is quite fast.

 #### Undirected, weighted, randomly connected, cobweb-looking graph